Galarius/SlidingSelector/ReadMe.md

 ## License

-> GSSlideSelector is released under the MIT license.
-See [LICENSE](https://github.com/galarius/GSSlideSelector/blob/master/LICENSE) for details.
+> GSSlidingSelector is released under the MIT license.
+See [LICENSE](https://github.com/galarius/GSSlidingSelector/blob/master/LICENSE) for details.